Andrew Ward

 Cases

-• SC –v- AL: Andrew, led by Will Waldron QC, represented the claimant motorcyclist who suffered a severe traumatic brain injury following an accident in May 2016.
+• SC –v- AL: Andrew acted as junior counsel, led by Will Waldron Q.C., for a motorcyclist who suffered a severe traumatic brain injury following an accident in May 2016.
 The claimant had an initial Glasgow Coma Score of 3/15 and significant retrograde and post-traumatic amnesia.
 He also suffered a spinal cord contusion at the level of T2/3.
-A settlement of £2 million was achieved at a JSM in December 2021.
+Damages of £2.8 million were recovered at a JSM in December 2021.

 • CW -v- DM: Andrew represented the Claimant who sustained a serious left foot fracture and avulsion of the heel pad when he was knocked off his motorcycle by a car in May 2016.
 The treating and medical experts in the disciplines of orthopaedics and rehabilitation medicine agreed that the Claimant would benefit from an elective below-knee transtibial amputation.
 However, he had received input from a multi-disciplinary rehabilitation team and had opted for conservative treatment for nearly five years.
 The claim was presented on the basis that it was inevitable that he would come to an elective amputation in due course.
 Damages of £1.6 million were recovered at a JSM in February 2021.